 Public Domain 2019: A Jeffersonian Ideal Restored, a Creative Year Set Free

 On January 1, 2019, all works first published in the US in 1923 shed their copyrights and rose into the public domain—every poem, every novel, every film, every musical composition.
-It is the first time since 1998 that published works have shed their copyrights.
-This is cause for celebration: the public domain is reborn!
+It is the first time since 1998 that published works shed their copyrights.
+This was cause for celebration: the public domain was reborn!
+Now a new cadre of works joins the public domain each year on January 1.